jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Annotations with other prefix or without any prefix are ignored.
 This allows to use HAProxy Ingress with other ingress controllers that shares ingress and service resources without conflicting each other.

 ---

+## --apiserver-host

+Allows you to specify an explicit host for the Kubernetes API server, in the format of `protocol://address:port`, e.g., `http://localhost:8080`.
+If this value isn't specified, the assumption is that the binary is running inside a Kubernetes cluster and local discovery will be attempted.

+---